 Williams Pianos is certainly one of the lesser-known producers of musical products that we have in the industry.
 Almost every time their name has come up in musical circles of mine, there is always at least one quizzical look that accompanies the mention of the company.

 Not being the most famous or most known is not always a bad thing, however.
 Sometimes being smaller allows you to build a more committed, personal customer base that is the foundation for a larger and reputable company.
 And that’s exactly what Williams Pianos is striving to do, and they’re doing a pretty wonderful job at it.

 The Williams Rhapsody is just another wonderful addition to the great line of pianos they currently have to offer.
 Some of the of the other products they have are the Williams Allegro, the Williams Overture, and the Symphony.

 One of the best attributes Williams Pianos have going for them is the significant price difference between their products and other well known music product manufacturers.
 Do not be alarmed by this, however, because you are still going to get a quality product.

-And lastly, before we dive into all the features of this piano, we’ve added a table below to help you best compare the Rhapsody to other similar pianos, such as the Williams Allegro and the Williams Overture.
-You can compare each piano based on price, key amount, weight and more.
+And lastly, before we dive into all the features of this piano, we’ve added a table below to help you best compare the Rhapsody to other great digital pianos available on the market:

 Design of the Williams Rhapsody